jlperla/PerlaTonettiWaugh.jl/README.md

 The `~/.julia` folder is somewhere like `C:\Users\USERNAME\.julia\dev` on Windows, and `~/.julia` on mac/Linux.

-3. Open the above folder in a Jupyter notebook.
+3. Open the above folder in a Jupyter notebook (i.e., go there in a terminal and run `jupyter lab`).
 If you can't find it, run

 ```julia
 joinpath(DEPOT_PATH[1], "dev", "PerlaTonettiWaugh")
 ```

+to get the path.

 4. [NOTEBOOK AND SOLVER INSTRUCTIONS]